GaloisInc/ivory/README.md

 ## Installing

 Ivory is written in Haskell and uses several recent GHC extensions.
-It is known to work with with GHC 7.8.* and 7.10.*.
+It is known to work with with GHC 7.8.* and above.

-We recommend using the [Stack][stack] build tool for Ivory language packages and any programs which use them.
+We currently recommend using the [Stack][stack] build tool for Ivory language packages and any programs which use them.

 ## Copyright and license